 When companies speak about digitalization, they have to mention IT governance in the same breath.
 As a critical success factor in businesses, IT is subject to constantly expanding regulations and laws, such as GDPR.
 Although companies have to comply with such regulations under all circumstances, not all take this topic seriously enough.

 We interviewed expert David Wiegandt, Head of Application Specialists Cloud at EASY Software.
-He has been inspiring customers to use EASY ApiOmat since 2016, helping them to implement innovations in a quick, agile and scalable manner.
+He has been inspiring customers and helping them to implement innovations in a quick, agile and scalable manner.

 The topic of IT governance is omnipresent in David Wiegandt’s daily work.
 He shared his most important insights with us.

 Why is IT Governance important for companies?